akatiggerx04/graysx-hugo/README.md

 ## Credits

-This theme is forked and ported to hugo from: https://github.com/startbootstrap/startbootstrap-grayscale.
+This theme is forked and ported to Hugo from: https://github.com/startbootstrap/startbootstrap-grayscale.